For the Houdini aficionado, the web has much to offer. The Houdini Collection in the

 If you have not yet delved into the fascinating history of the American Lyceum and

-Then be sure to browse the Library of Congress/University of Iowa's Traveling
+Chatauqua circuits, then be sure to browse the Library of Congress/University of

-Culture: Circuit Chuatauqua in the Twentieth Century.
-The collection, from the
+Iowa's Traveling Culture: Circuit Chautauqua in the Twentieth Century.
+The

-Redpath Lyceum Bureau, perhaps the largest booking agency for the Chautauqua,
+collection, from the Redpath Lyceum Bureau, perhaps the largest booking agency

-houses "7,949 publicity brochures, promotional advertisements and talent
+for the Chautauqua, houses "7,949 publicity brochures, promotional

 Posters and other Visual Images: